 How To Keep Your Practice Competitive With Impending Physician Shortage

-A recent study from the Association of American Medical Colleges states that in the next few years, a major shortage of primary care physicians will sweep across the United States.
-By 2030, the number of physicians needed will fall short by 41,000 to 105,000.
+A recent study from the Association of American Medical Colleges (AAMC) states that in the next few years, a major shortage of primary care physicians will sweep across the United States.
+By 2033, the physician shortage could hit 139,000.

 - Primary care physicians (PCPs) typically earn less than specialists.
 As a result, fewer medical students are pursuing careers in general practice.
 A PCP typically earns an average of $220,000 a year.
 Specialist, on the other hand, can earn a median base salary of $356,000, based on a 2017 LinkedIn Salary Data

 - Some PCPs have not embraced technology advancements to satisfy the modern patient’s needs and expectations.
 Some patients have chosen specialists and other types of healthcare providers offering robust telemedicine and virtual visit options

 AAMC also predicts that the pandemic will impact future physicians’ interest in going into certain medical fields.
 For example, interest in some specialties, like infectious diseases, may increase while interest in others, like emergency medicine, may decrease.

 With value-based approaches taking over traditional fee-for-service payment models, how can you deliver quality care to patients stay competitive, and grow your practice?